 Within this website you will find information about the Regiment, its past and its many Battle Honours.
 There is also in depth information on the period our group portrays (D-Day 1944), the part the Royal Warwickshire Regiment played in that period and the kind of equipment used by serving soldiers.
 It also show what that equipment looks like and where it can be found nowadays.
 There is information about the group itself and what we do, our other impressions and how to contact us (for bookings or information) and how to join if it interests you.

 We hope you enjoy this website and join us in paying respect to the brave service men and women who have given their lives in conflict.

 *Please note any feedback can be sent to us via the 'Contact Us' section of the website*

 THANK YOU FOR YOUR SUPPORT

 A massive thank you to everyone who donated to the Memorial Plaque fund.
-We are delighted to announce that the Memorial Plaque has been installed at Lebisey Wood, in readiness for the official unveiling ceremony on 7th June 2022.
+We are delighted to announce that the Memorial Plaque has been installed at Lebisey Wood.
 We couldn't have done it without your support.

 visited several memorials, Stanley Gilchrist Square and the French Combatants Association with his visit culminating with the installation of the plaque.

 The Royal Warwickshire’s are incredibly honoured to have a memorial in Lebisey to honour the 154 casualties that the Regiment took on 7th June 1944.